Horlahkay/Arduino-Project/README.md

 # Arduino-Project and some basic python code
-This files contain some Arduino project code
+This files contain some Arduino and python code